Franqsanz/vite-plugin-fetchx/README.md

 ### `getToken`

-This option allows you to define how the plugin retrieves the authentication token for each request.
+This option lets you define how the plugin obtains the authentication token for each request.
 The token will be automatically added to the `Authorization` header as `Bearer <token>`.

 **Default behavior:**
 ```ts